jonathanclare/iadesigner/README.md

 # PACKAGE

-### Build and package Electron App for web download

-All the following commands will create the *dist* and *deploy* folders.
+Use the following commands to generate *dist* and *deploy* folders.

 *dist* contains the application files.